First American Home Warranty Review

 Even though America’s Preferred Home Warranty has a better BBB rating, we feel that First American Home Warranty has plans starting at lower pricing and also provides a better workmanship guarantee, making it the winner of the two home warranty companies.

 First American Home Warranty provides nationwide coverage and four-hour dispatch no matter what time of day or night.
-Plans are affordable beginning at $28 per month; however, both the basic and premier plans lack the number of items covered compared to other home warranty providers we’ve reviewed.
+Plans are affordable beginning at $28 per month; however, all of the plans lack the number of items covered compared to other home warranty providers we’ve reviewed.
 If you are just looking for a basic and affordable home warranty plan, this could be a good choice.
 However, if you have a large home with many appliances, systems, and components; you may be better off looking for more coverage options with another home warranty provider.